 The Master's Entry Program in Nursing (MEPN) is intended for individuals with a baccalaureate degree or higher in another discipline.
 The program is designed for the person seeking a new career in nursing.

-Students will enroll annually in this 5 term (21 month) program beginning in September.
-The MEPN program is demanding, as it provides the student with a general foundation in nursing as well as Master's level courses that provide the skills necessary to serve in leadership positions.
-After successful completion of the program, the student receives a master's degree in clinical nursing and is eligible to take the National Council Licensure Examination (NCLEX) for registered nursing (RN) licensure.
-Graduates are prepared as Advanced Nurse Generalists.
+Students enroll annually in this 5 term (21 month) program.
+The MEPN program is demanding, as it provides students with a general foundation in nursing as well as master’s level courses that provide the skills necessary to serve in leadership positions.
+Upon successful completion of the program, students receive a Master of Science in Nursing (MSN) as a Clinical Nurse Leader (CNL) and are prepared as Advanced Nurse Generalists.

-Clinical teaching sites will be located at major medical centers throughout San Diego county, affording broad exposure to excellent centers of patient care.
+Clinical teaching sites will be located at major medical centers throughout San Diego County, affording broad exposure to excellent centers of patient care.

 "The Master's Entry Program in Nursing (MEPN) at the University of San Diego provided the knowledge, clinical skills and confidence to successfully enter the nursing field.
 I am a RN in the health system and unit I had been dreaming about prior to starting the program.
 Thanks to the MEPN program I have been able to achieve my deepest professional passions, desires and goals."

 -Katrina Bess, MSN, RN